Aging and oral health

 - Oral cancer.
 Oral cancer most often occurs in people over 40 years of age.
 See a dentist immediately if you notice any red or white patches on your gums, tongue or other oral tissues, and watch for sores that fail to heal within two weeks.
 Unfortunately, oral cancer is often difficult to detect in its early stages, when it can be cured more easily.
 Your dentist should perform a head and neck exam to screen for signs of cancer at your regular checkups.
 Learn more about oral cancer.

 - Dry mouth.
-Many seniors take medications that can cause changes to the oral tissues.
+Taking prescription and over-the-counter medications can cause changes to the oral tissues.
 Many common medications cause a decrease in saliva, leading to dry mouth.
 Since saliva plays a major role in preventing tooth decay by rinsing away bacteria and food particles and by neutralizing harmful acids, you should talk to your dentist about ways to treat dry mouth.
 Learn more about dry mouth or the medications that may cause it and other oral side effects.

 - Difficulty brushing and flossing.
 If you have arthritis, you may find it difficult to brush and floss.
 Ask your dentist for ways to overcome this problem.
 Certain dental products are designed to make oral care more comfortable.
 You may want to try strapping the toothbrush to a larger object, such as a ball, to make the brush more comfortable to handle.
 Electric toothbrushes do a good job of removing plaque and can help by doing some of the work for you.
 Tools to help make flossing easier are available in most drug stores.

 - Limited dentist access.
-Some seniors have less access to dental services because of lack of transportation, medical conditions or limited mobility.
-Family members or caregivers can play an important role in helping to schedule regular dental visits for homebound seniors or those in nursing homes.
-Seniors planning to enter a nursing home or assisted living facility should inquire about the facility’s dental care service.
+If you have difficulty accessing dental services because of transportation, medical conditions or limited mobility, ask a family member to help schedule regular dental visits and provide transportation.
+If you are planning to enter a senior community or assisted living facility, inquire about the facility's dental care services so you can plan accordingly for future care.

 Maintaining your overall health